firebase/firebaseui-web/README.md

 When a user has enabled the private browsing mode in Safari, the web storage is disabled.
 This currently results in an error being thrown upon Firebase Auth initialization.
 Therefore, when following the snippets above, FirebaseUI will never get initialized and no UI will be displayed.

+### Web Single Page Applications are not fully supported

+When re-rendering the FirebaseUI Auth widget (for instance after signing in a user, signing her out and trying to sign her in again), it will fail with an `Uncaught Error: UI Widget is already initialized on the page.
+Only one widget instance can be initialized per page.` error.
+We recommend using the widget in a popup window or redirecting to it while we work on a fix for this issue.